Windows 11 Fingerprint Setup: Add More Fingers

 Can I use a fingerprint reader on a desktop PC?

 Yes, you can use a fingerprint reader on a desktop PC.
-You will need to purchase a compatible USB fingerprint scanner that supports Windows Hello.
+You’ll need to purchase a compatible USB fingerprint scanner that supports Windows Hello.
 Once plugged in, Windows 11 will detect the device, allowing you to configure your biometric login through the Sign-in options menu in Settings.

 Is Windows Hello fingerprint data stored in the cloud?

-No, your fingerprint data is not stored in the cloud.
+No, your fingerprint data isn’t stored in the cloud.
 Windows Hello stores biometric data locally on your device in a secure, encrypted format.
-It never leaves your computer, ensuring that your personal identity information remains private and protected from external access or online data breaches.
+It never leaves your computer, ensuring your personal identity information remains private and protected from external access or online data breaches.

 To remove a saved fingerprint, navigate to Settings, then Accounts, and select Sign-in options.
 Click on Fingerprint recognition (Windows Hello) to expand it.
-You will see a list of registered fingers.
+You’ll see a list of registered fingers.
 Click the Remove button next to the specific fingerprint profile you wish to delete from your system.

 Was this guide helpful?